Ross Correctional Institution

 Ross Correctional Institution (RCI) is an Ohio Department of Rehabilitation and Correction (ODRC) close security state prison for men located in Union Township, Ross County, Ohio, near Chillicothe, Ohio, adjacent to the medium-security Chillicothe Correctional Institution and the Hopewell Culture National Historical Park.
 First opened in 1987, Ross houses 2,037 inmates.
 The institution covers 1,707 acres and employed over 350 security staff.
 As of January 6, 2016, there are 2085 inmates at the institution.
 Around 56% of the inmate population are classified as African American, 43% classified as Caucasian, and 0.01% classified as other.
 As of 2016, ODRC estimates that the daily cost for each inmate is $51.77.
 In January, 2024, the Ohio Department of Rehabilitation and Correction announced it would be moving men's death row from Chillicothe Correctional Institution to Ross Correctional Institution.

 History

 On Christmas day 2024, correctional officer Andrew Lansing was killed in the line of duty.
 The alleged attacker was Rashawn Cannon, an inmate at the prison, who had a long history of disciplinary incidents.
 At the time, Cannon had been serving an eight year sentence for felonious assault in connection with an attack on a woman he pistol whipped multiple times in 2022.
+Cannon was moved to the Southern Ohio Correctional Facility in Lucasville, Ohio immediately afterwards and currently resides at the Ohio State Penitentiary in Youngstown, Ohio.
 In March 2025, Cannon was indicted on aggravated murder charges for Lansing's death.
+If convicted, Cannon could be sentenced to death under Ohio law designating the crime as a capital crime.